loloserrano/11_23/content/_index.md

 This page contains all the pictures embedded in the text of KCP, of which the objective best is this masculine camel.

 ![ ](/pics/misc/misc1.png)

+#### Lolo Serrano
+##### (1999-Present)

+Lolo Serrano is a candidate for a JD/PhD in American Legal History at the University of Pennsylvania.
+They are interested in discourse, identity, and power, and they plan to study American imperialist and capitalist manipulation of international law.